 Most reputable operators display their licence number and issuing authority on the footer of their site.
 A valid licence from a recognised jurisdiction—such as Curacao, Malta, or Gibraltar—provides a baseline of regulatory oversight.
 If a casino fails to list a licence or the number appears unrecognised, the claim is unsubstantiated and should be flagged as a red flag.
 In the absence of a licence, the operator may still be operating, but the lack of regulatory compliance removes a key layer of consumer protection.

-The operator often advertise that every spin or hand is cryptographically verifiable.
+The casino often advertise that every spin or hand is cryptographically verifiable.
 This means the casino publishes a hash of the seed before the game starts, allowing players to confirm that the outcome was not manipulated.
 A credible casino will provide a live link to the hash‑verification tool on each game page.
 If the casino does not offer this feature, or if the hash link is broken, the claim of provably‑fair play remains unverified.
 Players should also check whether the casino partners with an external auditor, such as eCOGRA, to certify its RNG systems.

 A trustworthy crypto casino will list all supported cryptocurrencies, minimum and maximum deposit/withdrawal limits, and typical processing times.
 For example, a platform that accepts Bitcoin, Ethereum, and USDC should disclose that Bitcoin withdrawals take 30–60 minutes, while USDC withdrawals are instant.
 If the site omits these details or provides vague statements like “fast withdrawals,” the claim is unsubstantiated.
 Additionally, the casino should clearly state any network fees that the player will incur and whether those fees are deducted from the withdrawal amount.

-The site must provide self‑exclusion tools, deposit limits, and links to responsible‑gambling organisations.
+The casino must provide self‑exclusion tools, deposit limits, and links to responsible‑gambling organisations.
 If a platform lacks these features, the claim of responsible gambling support is unverified.
 Players should also be aware that crypto winnings may be subject to capital gains tax in their jurisdiction; the casino’s terms rarely address tax obligations, so users should consult a tax professional.

 Until a crypto casino publishes verifiable evidence for licence, fairness, and banking transparency, the platform’s claims remain unsubstantiated.
 Players should treat any unverified claim as a potential risk and consider alternative operators that provide clear, publicly accessible proof of compliance.